 Payment plans are available to

-As long as the HOA was acting within its powers, your nonpayment could potentially result in late & legal fees, and a lien on your property.
+As long as the HOA was acting within its powers, your nonpayment could potentially result in late fees, finance charges, large legal fees, and a lien on your property.

-The Declaration of Covenants, Conditions, and Restrictions (DCCRs and also known as CCRs or just plain Deed Restrictions) describe the rights and obligations of the homeowners’ association and of each owner.
-DCCRs are recorded with the county recorder in the county where the property is located, and they automatically bind anyone who becomes an owner of the property after the DCCRs are recorded.
+The Declaration of Covenants, Conditions, and Restrictions (DCCRs and also known as CCRs or just plain Deed Restrictions) describe the rights and obligations of each homeowner as well as the homeowners’ association for the community.
+DCCRs are recorded with the county recorder in the county where the property is located, and they automatically bind anyone who becomes an owner of the property immediately after the DCCRs have been recorded.

 Crest Management has a team drive our community, notating any deed restrictions, once per month.
 The day varies from month-to-month but is roughly around the same time each month.